open-telemetry/opentelemetry-specification/specification/context/context.md

 This operation is intended to help making sure the correct `Context` is associated with the caller's current execution unit.
-Users can rely on it to identify a wrong call order and emit a signal to warn users about the broken invariant.
+Users can rely on it to identify a wrong call order, i.e. trying to detach a `Context` that is not the current instance.
+In this case the operation can emit a signal to warn users of the wrong call order, such as logging an error or returning an error value.

 The API MUST accept the following parameters: